 Low-Carb Twice-Baked Cauliflower is a side dish that the entire family will love, and this tasty cauliflower side dish is also Keto, low-glycemic, and gluten-free.
 Use Cauliflower Recipes to find more recipes like this one!

-Today I have an exciting announcement, although I have to confess that for me personally it’s definitely a nervous excitement.
+This post starts with an exciting announcement, although it’s definitely a nervous excitement.
 Twelve years ago I started blogging here on a low-tech blogging platform called Blogger, never imagining what the site would turn into.
 I was pretty low-tech myself, so the simplicity of it suited me well.
 Then a few years into what had turned into a blogging career I hired the fabulous Jennette, who managed to make my Blogger site pretty great within the limitations of that platform.

 Through the years I watched my friends who were on Blogger move to WordPress, but by then my site had so many posts that I was scared to move.
 But it gave me courage when my friend Gina successfully moved to WordPress about a year ago, and I loved her new site.
 So I made a decision and in my Welcome 2017 post, I talked about wanting my site to work for all types of carb-conscious eating, and mentioned changes I was making.
 And then I waited a long time for the talented folks at Purr Design to get to me on the long list of bloggers wanting to work with them.